AKindakly/Moltres_Social-Network-App/README.md

 -   Webpack for bundling and optimizing the app's code for deployment.

 -   Babel for transpiling modern JavaScript code into browser-compatible code.

+## Installation and Deployment

+To run the Social Network App on your local machine, you'll need to follow these steps:

+-   Clone the repository: First, clone the repository from GitHub to your local machine using Git or GitHub Desktop.

+-   Install dependencies: Navigate to the root directory of the project in your terminal and run npm install to install all the required dependencies.

+-   Configure environment variables: Create a .env file in the root directory of the project and set the required environment variables, such as the database connection string and server port.

+-   Build the app: Run npm run build to build the app using Webpack.

+-   Start the server: Run npm run dev to start the server.

+Once the server is running, you can access the Social Network App by navigating to http://localhost:3000 in your browser.

+## Demo
+You can view a live demo of the Social Network App at https://.com.
+Please note that this is a demo version of the app and some features may be limited or disabled.

 ## Screenshots